heathprovost/openbd-heroku/README.md

 **aliases:** _openbd:create_

 This command creates your application on Heroku.
 It works and acts more or less like the standard "heroku create" command, but it takes care of a bunch of boilerplate for you.
 It knows which buildpack to assign and takes care of doing that part for you.
 You can also set a password for the admin console (or let the plugin generate a strong password for you).
 This password will be used when your app is deployed on Heroku, so you do not have to expose your password in revision control.

+### openbd:info

+Displays information about the plugin and your current project (when run inside your project folder).
+This will display quite a bit of usefule information - the name of your heroku app, the date and time of your last commit, and the deployment model and version of OpenBD used.
+It will also list all of the versions of OpenBD that are available for use.

 Buildpack
 -----